harvardadvocate/main-website/src/pages/content/nothing.md

  Every once in a while, I scroll furtively through Spotify’s selection of Sondheim and Bernstein, Rogers and Larson.
 The pictures here are miniscule; much smaller than my mother’s long-decayed album covers, tinier even than my plastic CD fronts.
-I turn my volume down low–heaven help me if anyone heard the pitchy shrieks of “It’s A Hard Knock Life” as I strut coolly past jaded brick buildings in my black turtleneck.
+I turn my volume down low–heaven help me if anyone hears the pitchy shrieks of “It’s A Hard Knock Life” as I strut coolly past jaded brick buildings in my black turtleneck.
 And I press my finger reluctantly over a title (this glowing material never yields any sense of possession from my smeared fingerprints no matter how much residue I leave).

- The saccharine lessons, tidy aphorisms stream out of my headphones. *Though scary is exciting, / nice is different than good, *sings Little Red in *Into the Woods.
-Life is a cabaret! *shouts Sally Bowles in *Cabaret.*
+ The saccharine lessons, tidy aphorisms stream out of my headphones. *Though scary is exciting, / nice is different than good*, sings Little Red in *Into the Woods*. *Life is a cabaret!* shouts Sally Bowles in *Cabaret*.

- *No, it isn’t, *I think to myself. *This is silly.*
+ *No, it isn’t*, I think to myself. *This is silly*.